Erich Wolfgang Korngold: Death

 Korngold lived at 9936 Toluca Lake Avenue, Toluca Lake, Los Angeles, a few blocks from Warner Brothers Studio, where he worked.
-In October 1956 he suffered a severe stroke and although he partially recovered, he "endured many physical and emotional difficulties" before his death on November 29, at the age of 60, the following year.
+In October 1956 he suffered a severe stroke and although he partially recovered, he "endured many physical and emotional difficulties" before his death at the age of 60, on November 29 the following year.
 He was survived by his wife, Luzi (Luise), two sons, George Korngold and Ernst Korngold; his mother, Josephine Korngold; a brother, Hans Robert Korngold, and three grandchildren.
 He was interred at Hollywood Forever Cemetery.

 Legacy

-Despite his achievements, Korngold for years attracted almost no positive critical attention, but considerable critical disdain.
-Then, in 1972, RCA Victor released an LP titled The Sea Hawk: The Classic Film Scores of Erich Wolfgang Korngold, featuring excerpts performed by the National Philharmonic Orchestra.
+Despite his achievements, Korngold for years attracted little positive critical attention.
+In 1972, RCA Victor released an LP titled The Sea Hawk: The Classic Film Scores of Erich Wolfgang Korngold, featuring excerpts performed by the National Philharmonic Orchestra.
 This was followed by recordings of Korngold's operas and concert works, which led to performances of his Symphony in F-sharp major and concertos, as well as other compositions.
 Following the success of the Korngold album, the Classic Film Scores series was extended through thirteen additional discs, including a second Korngold collection.
 These records have been credited with inspiring the revival of symphonic music in films, most prominently in the Star Wars series, which features prominent allusions to Korngold's style.

+Productions of Die tote Stadt were mounted at the Vienna Volksoper in 1967 and the New York City Opera in 1975.